siom79/japicmp/README.md

 * All changes between annotations are compared, hence japicmp can be used to track annotation-based APIs like JAXB, JPA, JAX-RS, etc.
 * A maven plugin is available that allows you to compare the current artifact version with some older version from the repository.
 * The option `--semantic-versioning` tells you which part of the version you have to increment in order to follow [semantic versioning](http://semver.org/).
+* If a class is serializable, changes are evaluated regarding the [Java Object Serialization Specification](http://docs.oracle.com/javase/7/docs/platform/serialization/spec/serialTOC.html).

 [melix](https://github.com/melix) has developed a [gradle plugin](https://github.com/melix/japicmp-gradle-plugin) for japicmp.